Onfolio Holdings Inc. Complete - GuruFocus.com

 WILMINGTON, Del., Oct.
-17, 2022 (GLOBE NEWSWIRE) -- Onfolio Holdings Inc. ( ONFO, ONFOW) (the “Company” or “Onfolio”), a holding company that acquires and manages a diversified portfolio of online businesses across a broad range of verticals, today announced the completion of the Company’s previously announced acquisition of all the outstanding shares of SEOButler, Inc., pursuant to an agreement entered into on October 7, 2022.
+17, 2022 (GLOBE NEWSWIRE) -- Onfolio Holdings, Inc. ( ONFO, ONFOW) (“Onfolio”), a holding company that acquires and manages a diversified portfolio of online businesses across a broad range of verticals, today announced the completion of its acquisition of Proofread Anywhere and its related assets from BCP Media, pursuant to an agreement entered into on October 13, 2022.
+The transaction closed the following day, October 14, 2022.

-SEOButler provides extensive products within the SEO niche including content, guest posting, social signals, and citations.
-SEOButler strives to be an innovator in the industry providing quality products and exceptional customer service at every part of the buying journey.
-In 2020, SEOButler built and deployed a custom-built Order Management System (OMS), designed to make the content creation process highly scalable while eliminating the bottlenecks that could otherwise impede the growth of a productized service business that relies primarily on human writers and editors.
-SEOButler reported $268 thousand of adjusted EBITDA in 2021 (on an unaudited basis).
+Launched in 2014, Proofread Anywhere provides extensive online resources in the form of courses, workshops, and blog posts for readers looking to train and become professional proofreaders.
+The curriculum helps users spot common errors, catch grammatical mistakes, and in turn, improve their proofreading skills and launch new careers.
+The business also sells digital books covering several topics such as writing skills and freelancer taxation, and generates revenue through its courses, workshops, and eBook sales, each sold individually and in bundles.
+Proofread Anywhere reported approximately $1.38 million of adjusted EBITDA in 2021 (on an unaudited basis).

+“We are excited to welcome another leading digital business to our portfolio with the acquisition of Proofread Anywhere from BCP Media,” said Dominic Wells, CEO of Onfolio.
+“Proofread Anywhere is a provider of business-to-consumer online courses and operates in the global e-learning market that is forecasted to grow more than 20% annually in a massive marketplace.
+In acquiring Proofread Anywhere, we have further advanced our strategy and added another excellent business to our portfolio.
+We look forward to working with the Proofread Anywhere team and we welcome them to Onfolio.”

 Onfolio Holdings Inc.

 Onfolio acquires and manages a diversified portfolio of online businesses across a broad range of verticals, each with a niche content focus and brand identity.
 Onfolio acquires business that meet its investment criteria, being that such businesses operate in sectors with long-term growth opportunities, have positive and stable cash flows, face minimal threats of technological or competitive obsolescence and can be managed by our existing team or have strong management teams largely in place.
-The Company excels at finding acquisition opportunities where the seller has not fully optimized their business, and Onfolio’s experience and skillset allows it to add increased value to these existing businesses.
 Visit www.onfolio.com for more information.

 Safe Harbor Statement